onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 https://x.com/CernBasher/status/1984286504596726061

+> "That the truth consists of hard to vary assertions about reality is the most important fact about the physical world." - [David Deutch](https://www.youtube.com/watch?v=folTvNDL08A&t=973s)

 > "Self destructive behavior is our species' Achilles' heel.
 We are the only species that actively engineers its own demise." - [Bryan Johnson](https://x.com/bryan_johnson/status/1993098172760309859)

 > "If it starts with the word “public,” it’s probably in decay." - [Naval Ravikant](https://x.com/naval/status/1984966114171089148)